WaterOne is led by a Board of Directors, elected at-large by our customers.

 - Other uses as determined by WaterOne

-- Install isolation protection as required by the Plumbing Code and WaterOne for protection of the customer's plumbing system
+- Install isolation BPAs as required by the Plumbing Code and WaterOne for the protection of the customer's plumbing system

-- Test containment and isolation backflow preventer assemblies using a certified tester:
+- Test containment and isolation backflow prevention assemblies using a certified tester:

 - After initial installation

 Staff reviews plumbing plans for the protection of the distribution system and the customer's plumbing system.

 It is at the sole discretion of WaterOne’s staff to suspend water service if the premises poses a health risk to the public water supply.

 Annual test reports should be submitted via the online form whenever possible.
 Failure to submit using the online form may result in a delay in processing.
 Please see our Tips & Tricks for using the online form for automated processing.
 New/Removed/Replaced test reports, or Fire Flush only test reports, must be submitted using the old form, and may be e-mailed (preferred) or faxed to Cross-Connection Control:

 To learn more, contact Cross-Connection Control at 913/895-1815.